cynicalrook/traefik-log-scan/README.md

 This is just a hobby program, but if you want to enhance or modify, pull requests are welcome and I'd love to see what you have in mind!

 Source code located here: <https://github.com/cynicalrook/traefik-log-scan>

-For major changes, please open an issue first to discuss what you would like to change.

 ## License